avisi-cloud/structurizr-site-generatr/docs/example/internet-banking-system/api-application/docs/0001-inner-workings.md

-# Inner workings
+# Inner workings of API application

-This is how this thing works.
+This is how the API works.